 For years, I would find myself skipping over the sections in magazines that explained your body shape and how to dress for it.
 Are you an Apple?
 Pear?
 Or Diamond?
 What if you were a little bit of apple and pear with a hint of diamond?
-I have never able to relate.
+I have never been able to relate.
 But this bothered me because I really wanted the tips.

 I revisited this idea recently to see if my perspective or body has changed.
 I still don’t fall neatly into a category.
 But something did change.
 There was a comfort in knowing I wasn’t boxed into a style or color category.
 Instead, I gained confidence knowing how to choose what is right for me, regardless of what the guides say.

 Let’s be clear: I don’t have anything against these guides because that’s just what they are; guides.
 I don’t think they are meant to be taken literally and often times some of the tips are actually very helpful if you are able to translate it properly to your own body.
 Sometimes I’m like “hell yeah, chart, you were so right,” and other times they completely miss the mark.
 For example, I don’t think women should follow the rule of loose fitting clothing to “hide their fullness” and completely agree with the charts that tell you to embrace prints, wear fitted clothing and gasp! accentuate your full body with a wrap dress.